 The shape and size of a bath can be determined by the space available in a bathroom.
-Traditional tubs take up a lot of room.
-However, spaces saving baths are available, though they are often not large enough to stretch out in, and corner baths can be a good option for those who want to purchase a tub which maximizes available space by making good use of tight or unusable spaces.
-Also, if you are fitting a new bath, ensure that the floor is strong enough to support the weight of a tub full of water, particularly in older houses.
+Traditional tubs like the roll tops take up a lot of room.
+Space-saving baths are available, though they are often not large enough to stretch out in, and corner baths can be a good option for those who want to purchase a tub which maximizes available space by making good use of tight or unusable spaces.
+Also, if you fit a new bath, ensure that the floor is strong enough to support the weight of a tub full of water, particularly in older houses.

 Installed or Free-Standing

-Traditional baths are made from acrylic, making them hardy and easy to clean, though they may not be as aesthetically pleasing as non-acrylic models.
-The other substantial material used in bath construction is enameled steel, particularly for free standing baths which need to be stronger as they support the whole weight of the water.
-The disadvantage of enameling steel is that although it looks neat it is difficult to clean and is prone to chipping.
+Most baths are made from acrylic, making them hardy and easy to clean, though they may not be as aesthetically pleasing as non-acrylic models.
+The other frequently used material in bath construction is enamelled steel, particularly for free standing baths which need to be stronger as they support the whole weight of the water.
+The drawback of using enamelled steel as construction material is that although it looks neat, it is difficult to clean and is prone to chipping.
 Then there’s vintage cast iron which is timeless and used to fashion baths even today.
 Some of our cast iron baths wear an external coat of grey primer giving you the flexibility to paint them to perfectly match your colour scheme.